Emma Estabrook

-Emma Franklin Estabrook (1865 – January 24, 1962) was a scholar and author who wrote on Native American subjects including the Pueblo.
+Emma Franklin Estabrook (1865 – January 24, 1962) was a scholar and writer who wrote on Native American subjects including the Pueblo.
 Her book Givers of Life was published by the University of New Mexico Press.
 The Autry Museum of the American West has a collection of her papers.

 She was involved in discussions of how Native American dance rituals were described.

 Her 1932 book was unfavorably welcomed in one review.
 Another review was more favorable.